 You’re driving around while listening to your favorite tunes.
 You know a heavy bassline is on its way and you’re anticipating the drop.

 Then it drops and you barely feel it.
-Your car’s speakers just aren’t up to the task, so you need some 8-inch subwoofers to really get the most out of your music.
+Your car’s speakers just aren’t up to the task, so you realize that you need a powerful 8 inch subwoofer to really get the most out of your music.

 With so many subwoofers out there, it’s difficult to determine which will give you that heavy sound that you’re looking for.
 I’ve taken the hard work off your hands.
-These are six 8-inch subwoofers that really pack a punch.
+These are 6 car subwoofers that really pack a punch.

 Table of Contents

-One of the most powerful 8-inch subwoofers around, this can hit a peak power of 600W.
+One of the most powerful subwoofers of this size around, this can hit a peak power of 600W.
 Of course, it’s the RMS that counts most, but this comes in at a respectable 400W too.
 You should be able to count on this subwoofer to deliver loud music consistently.

 I particularly like the fact that it comes with a remote control.
 The simple dial lets you adjust the volume quickly, which is handy when you’re driving through a quiet area.